Exactly simulating stochastic chemical reaction networks in sub-constant time per reaction: Introduction

 Our algorithm works on arbitrary CRNs and gives similar asymptotic speedup with respect to population size to the original batching algorithm for population protocols~\cite{berenbrink2020simulating}.
 Our main theorem, \cref{thm:maintheorem}, describes this speedup in detail.

 There is an important efficiency difference between the Gillespie algorithm and the batching algorithms (both ours and~\cite{berenbrink2020simulating}): the Gillespie algorithm automatically skips null reactions.
-For example, a reaction such as $L+L \rxn L + F$ in volume $n$, when $\#L = 2$ and $\#F = n - 2$, is much more efficient in the Gillespie algorithm, which simply increments the time until the $L+L \rxn L + F$ reaction by a sampled exponential random variable, in a single step taking time $O(1)$.
+For example, a reaction such as $L+L \rxn L + F$ in volume $n$ (simulating leader election), when $\#L = 2$ and $\#F = n - 2$, is much more efficient in the Gillespie algorithm, which runs in time $O(1)$.
 A na\"{i}ve population protocol simulation, on the other hand, iterates through $\Theta(n)$ expected null interactions ($L + F \rxn L + F$ and $F + F \rxn F + F$) until the two $L$’s react.
 Even the batching algorithm, since it explicitly simulates null reactions, takes time $\Theta(\sqrt{n})$, in this regime still asymptotically (and practically) much slower than the Gillespie algorithm.
 For this reason, any practical implementation should switch to the Gillespie algorithm when most sampled reactions in a batch are null.
-We describe how many null reactions our algorithm tends to simulate in this way in \cref{def:efficiency-condition}.
+We formalize this slowdown in \cref{def:efficiency-condition}.